Total instanton restriction via multiverse interference: Noncompact gauge theories and (-1)-form symmetries: Introduction

 \section{Introduction}

-Restrictions on instantons, as explored in e.g.~\cite{Pantev:2005rh,Pantev:2005wj}, \cite[section 3.1]{Pantev:2005zs}, are a common feature of decomposition \cite{Hellerman:2006zs,Hellerman:2010fv,Sharpe:2022ene}, a phenomenon in which a quantum field theory in $D$ spacetime dimensions, endowed with a global $(D-1)$-form symmetry, behaves as a disjoint union of distinct local QFTs, often referred to as universes.
+Restrictions on instantons, as explored in e.g.~\cite{Pantev:2005rh,Pantev:2005wj}, \cite[section 3.1]{Pantev:2005zs}, are a common feature of decomposition \cite{Hellerman:2006zs,Hellerman:2010fv,Sharpe:2022ene}, a phenomenon in which a quantum field theory in $D$ spacetime dimensions, endowed with a global $(D-1)$-form symmetry, is equivalent to a disjoint union of distinct local QFTs, often referred to as universes.
+(These subtheories, the universes, are analogous to, but distinct from, superselection sectors.)

 While the notion of restricting instantons may seem problematic --- indeed, as emphasized long ago by Weinberg ~\cite[section 23.6]{Weinberg:1996kr}, such restrictions violate cluster decomposition --- it is precisely this violation that decomposition renders tractable.
 A theory that decomposes naturally violates cluster decomposition, not due to pathology, but because it is not a single theory in the traditional sense.
 The restrictions on instantons we study here are of this type and hence are under control.